Loomi-me/hydrogen-reference-project/README.md

 ### Visually Integration Overview

 Most of the necessary code for the Visually integration is located in a single file:
+You are encouraged to explore the code its code to get the feeling of how the integration works.
 - `app/components/Visually.jsx` ( [Visually.jsx](app/components/Visually.jsx))

 <span style="font-size:1.25em"><b>It Includes the core functionality of the Visually integration implementation.</b><br/>
   The integration revolves around two main aspects:</span>